-This medicine may cause serious allergic reactions.
-These reactions can be life-threatening and require immediate medical attention.
-Call your doctor or nurse right away if you or your child have a rash, itching, hives, hoarseness, chest tightness, lightheadedness, dizziness or fainting, shortness of breath, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.
+This medicine may cause serious allergic reactions, which can be life-threatening and require immediate medical attention.
+Call your doctor or nurse right away if you or your child have a rash, itching, hives, hoarseness, chest tightness, lightheadedness, dizziness or fainting, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur: